 10. Bureaucracy.
 The report exposes the regulatory redundancies, bureaucratic overlap, and legislative overkill created through the new regime on net neutrality, creating a colossal waste of administrative resources.
 Depending on the country, multiple regulatory agencies survey broadband networks in addition to the telecom regulator.

 11. Desperate EU gamble for popularity.
 The European Commission and Parliament made a gamble to regulate net neutrality and roaming in the same legislation, on the desperate hope that the EU could translate Europeans love of the internet and mobile communications into love of EU government.
 The EU claims that the reason for the legislation was to protect and guarantee the engine of Internet innovation, but the regime fails on both fronts.
 The privacy of users is being violated by the restriction of low-priced, innovative products, invasive measurement, and rules which make it difficult to implement security features on networks.
 As for innovation, there are little to no examples of new European developments since the legislation.
 If anything, the EU continues to fall behind the US and East Asia in internet innovation.

 12. The report includes a chapter on evidence-based policy and a checklist for good regulation to demonstrate just how far the EU regime misses the mark for best practices.

 13. The report describes why the operators keep losing the battle against net neutrality regulation in EU.

 Strand Consult houses a number of the world’s leading experts on net neutrality and is the leading provider of empirical analysis and international comparisons on this issue.

-The report Net Neutrality in EU after 2 Years: Why the operators are losing the battle against net neutrality regulation was written by Strand Consult’s internet policy team, a group composed of economic and regulatory experts, recognized internationally for their research contributions.
+The report Net Neutrality in EU after 2 Years: Why operators are losing the battle against Internet regulation was written by Strand Consult’s internet policy team, a group composed of economic and regulatory experts, recognized internationally for their research contributions.
 Buy this report so that you can get the real story behind BEREC’s efforts to regulate the internet.